Skip to main content

 Getting Started

-Download the OpenAPI definition
+Download the OpenAPI file

 Prerequisites

-Create an Administration API Application in IDaaS
+Create an Administration API application in IDaaS

 Follow these steps to create an Administration API application: